avoigtma/openshift-operations/pruning/ReadMe.md

   namespace: "cluster-operations"
 ```

-and import the yaml using `oc create -f sa_pruneRunnner.yaml`.
+and import the yaml using `oc apply -f crb_pruneRunnner.yaml`.

 > Note: For simplicity, we use the 'ClusterAdmin' role.
 It would be a better solution to create a custom role definition having only the required permissions for the Service Account.
 However, as the pruning jobs anyway run in a namespace owned by a platform team and thus 'ClusterAdmin' enabled users, using 'cluster-admin' role is acceptable.